 Who is the true opponent in the game of life?

 As human beings we can get used to most things.
-However, there is one thing that challenges us most profoundly.
-Uncertainty.
+However, there is one thing that inherently challenges us most most profoundly.
+It is; uncertainty.

-We all like to see the road ahead.
+We all like to see the road ahead of us.
 We want to know what to expect in the future.
-It is not the challenges in our lives that make us truly afraid, but the unknown nature and timing of those challenges that unsettle us.
+It is not the challenges in our lives that make us truly afraid, it is the unknown nature and timing of those challenges that profoundly unsettles us.

 As the saying goes, Jacob was “caught between a rock and a hard place”.
-Behind him, his family home that he had fled after a conflict with his brother over the inheritance of the family legacy.
+Behind him was his family home which he was forced to flee due a conflict with his brother over the inheritance of the family legacy.
 Before him lay a world dominated by the likes of his uncle Laban where cunning and deceit were the name of the game.

 The verse describes the scene as follows: “He came across (and prayed at) the place (Mount Mariah) and spent the night there because the sun had set (suddenly).
 He took some of the stones of the place and placed them around his head (for protection from wild animals), and he laid down (to sleep) in that place”.

 The Lubavitcher Rebbe asks, if the stones served as protection from wild animals why did Jacob place the stones only around his head?

 To answer this question the Rebbe reveals the underlying significance of Jacob’s placing of the stones.
 As one of our patriarchs, Jacob is always teaching his descendants invaluable lessons with his every nuance.